MetaBorgCube/oopsla18-artifact/README.md

 > visual notation with unresolved (constraint) nodes for illustrating
 > the resolution process."

-The visual notation is not part of Statix or of its output.
+The visual notation is not a part of Statix or of its output.

 ## Case study languages

-### General remarks:

-- Focus is on expressivity and correctness

-- Not on performance

-- Not on good error messages
+We briefly summarize the case study languages that we have implemented.
+Each of the specifications were developed with a focus on object language feature coverage, correctness, and clarity of specification.

+The type checkers that the specifications implement are not (yet) meant to be performant, nor to provide good error messages.

-### STLC+Rec
+### STLCrec

-- STLC, let-expressions
+This case study implements an extension of the simply-typed lambda-calculus with records.
+The language contains the following
+constructs:

+- numbers and addition (`1 + 2`);

+- functions and identifiers (`fun (x : num) { x }`), as well as function application (`f 1` where `f` is a function typed expression);

+- type ascription expressions (`1 + 2 : num`);

+- `let` expressions (e.g., `let x = 1 in x`);

-- Records with structural subtyping
+- records (`{x = 1}`) and record types (`{x : num}`) with structural

-- Record extension
+  subtyping;

+- record extension expressions (`{x = 1|r}` where `r` is a record typed expression); and

-- Type let binders
+- type let binders and type identifier references (`type r = {x : num}
+  in fun(y : r) { y.x }`).

+The syntax of the language is given in `lang.stlcrec/syntax/STLCrec.sdf3`.

+The Statix semantics is given in `lang.stlcrec/trans/statics.stx`.

+For object language tests, consult the files in `lang.stlcrec/test/`.

 ### System F

-- STLC, let-expressions

-- Type binders (`Fun`)

-- Type let binders

-### FGJ

-- Classes

-- Generics

-Differences from FGJ:

-- Constructor arguments do not have to match fields.
+This case study implements System F with type let binders.
+The language contains the following constructs:

+- functions, identifiers, function application, let expressions, type ascription expressions, and type let binders (using the same syntax as STLCrec);

+- type binders (`Fun(T) { fun(x : T) { x } }`) and forall type
+  quantifiers (`T => T -> T`);

+The syntax of the language is given in `lang.sysf/syntax/SystemF.sdf3`.

+The Statix semantics is given in `lang.sysf/trans/statics.stx`.

+For object language tests, consult the files in `lang.sysf/test/`.

+### Featherweight Generic Java (FGJ)

+This case study language implements FGJ.
+The language contains the same constructs as in the original paper [Featherweight Java: a minimal core calculus for Java and GJ](https://doi.org/10.1145/503502.503505) by Igarashi, Pierce, and Wadler.
+Our FGJ language has a few minor differences in syntax and semantics from the original FGJ language:

+- In our variant of FGJ, it is not mandatory that each class has a constructor parameter for each field in the class.

-- Fields can be initialized with arbitrary expressions, instead of just variable references.
+- In our variant of FGJ, fields can be initialized with arbitrary expressions, whereas original FGJ only allows variable references as the right-hand side of field initialization expressions.

-- No check that every field is initialized.
+- Our variant of FGJ does not check that every field is explicitly initialized.

 ## Evaluation Instructions